WisdomAnalyst/Housing-Price-Prediction/README.md

+Click on the Kaggle link above to view code.

 # Machine learning model to predict the price of a property in Lekki, Lagos based on its features.

 Excluding Banana Island in Lagos, Ikoyi has the most expensive houses in Nigeria, Closely Followed by Maitama District in Abuja.